Osu Kannon Temple’s surroundings is an area where trending fashion stores

 (Tsurumai subway line)

 2Osu shopping district

-Nagoya's largest shopping district is lined with 1,200 shops both large and small, from Nagoya-style restaurants, old-fashioned sweet stores, and multinational gourmet stores to the latest consumer electronics products and fashion.
+Nagoya’s largest shopping district is lined with 1,200 shops both large and small, selling everything from Japanese sweets and Nagoya Meshi gourmet to the latest household appliances and fashion goods.

 5-minute walk from Osu Kannon Station